TheKikGen/MPC-LiveXplore-bootstrap/README.md

 #                You'll need to remove the usb key to reactivate ssh.
 # ---------------------------------------------------------------------------------------------------------
 # arp_overlay  : add your own arp patterns on the sdcard.
-#              : Arp patterns are patterns are read only when the MPC app starts.
+#              : Arp patterns are read only when the MPC app starts.
 This module creates an
 #              : overlay of the "/usr/share/Akai/SME0/Arp Patterns" directory on the bootstrap sdcard at
 #              : "/media/TKGL_BOOTSTRAP/tkgl_bootstrap_[ProjectData]/modules/mod_arp_overlay/Arp Patterns"
 #              : You must copy your own arp patterns within the "overlay" subdirectory.